username227/MuteLED/README.md

 If this works, then you should be able to use this hack.

-If you are on Arch or an Arch-derivative, you can install through the AUR, or download the package from releases.
+If you are on Arch or an Arch-derivative, you can install through the AUR [here](https://aur.archlinux.org/packages/muteled), or download the package from releases.

 Otherwise, place the files as follows:
 ```